alongchamps/rack-root/docs.md

 # Frontend

-The frontend of this code was initialized via `pnpm create vuetify`.
+The frontend of this code was initialized via `pnpm create vuetify` which scaffolded a base Vue/Vuetify project for me.

 ```
 aaron@Aarons-MacBook-Pro rack-root % pnpm create vuetify